 An Ontological / Phenomonological Model

 If there ever was a time for a new model of leadership, that time is now.
-The new Leadership Course created by Werner Erhard, Professor Michael C. Jensen, Steve Zaffron, and Kari Granger will acquaint participants with a new approach to leadership; a new and unique model of leadership based on access to leadership (being a leader) and integrity.
+The Leadership Course created by Werner Erhard, Professor Michael C. Jensen, and Steve Zaffron, will acquaint participants with a new approach to leadership; a new and unique model of leadership based on access to leadership (being a leader) and integrity.
 Read More

 The Handbook for Teaching Leadership